 On the interplay of motivational characteristics and school grades: The role of Need for Cognition

-In recent decades, a great deal of research has been conducted on the prediction of school performance.
-Meta-analyses indicate that intelligence is the strongest predictor for academic achievement (e.g., Deary, Strand, Smith, & Fernandes, 2007; Kriegbaum, Becker, & Spinath, 2018).
-Still, motivational variables have consistently been found to also have predictive value for school performance (e.g., Kriegbaum et al., 2018; Steinmayr, Weidinger, Schwinger, & Spinath, 2019).
-Concepts like ability self-concept, hope for success and fear of failure, interest and values are well known and equally established indicators (Wigfield & Cambria, 2010; e.g., Wigfield & Eccles, 2000) that are subsumed under the umbrella term of achievement motivation (Steinmayr et al., 2019).
+In recent decades, a great deal of research has been conducted on the prediction of academic achievement.
+While meta-analyses indicate that intelligence is the strongest predictor for academic achievement (e.g., Deary, Strand, Smith, & Fernandes, 2007; Kriegbaum, Becker, & Spinath, 2018) motivational variables have consistently been found to have incremental predictive value for academic achievement (e.g., Kriegbaum et al., 2018; Steinmayr, Weidinger, Schwinger, & Spinath, 2019).
+Concepts like ability self-concept, hope for success and fear of failure, interest and values are well known and established indicators (Wigfield & Cambria, 2010; e.g., Wigfield & Eccles, 2000) that are subsumed under the umbrella term of achievement motivation (Steinmayr et al., 2019).

-Over the last years, an additional predictor of academic performance came into the focus of research in this field: Need for Cognition (NFC), the stable intrinsic motivation of an individual to engage in and enjoy challenging intellectual activity (Cacioppo, Petty, Feinstein, & Jarvis, 1996).
+Over the last years, an additional motivational predictor of academic achievement came into the focus of research in this field: Need for Cognition (NFC), the stable intrinsic motivation of an individual to engage in and enjoy challenging intellectual activity (Cacioppo, Petty, Feinstein, & Jarvis, 1996).
 According to Investment Theory (Ackerman & Heggestad, 1997), traits such as NFC determine how individuals invest their cognitive resources and how they deal with cognitively challenging material.
-It has been shown that NFC is related to academic performance in different stages of academic life (e.g., Ginet & Py, 2000; Grass, Strobel, & Strobel, 2017; Luong et al., 2017; Preckel, 2014; for a meta-analytical review see von Stumm & Ackerman, 2013) and to behaviors associated with success in learning.
+NFC is related to academic achievement in different stages of academic life (e.g., Ginet & Py, 2000; Grass, Strobel, & Strobel, 2017; Luong et al., 2017; Preckel, 2014; for a meta-analytical review see von Stumm & Ackerman, 2013) and to behaviors associated with success in learning.
 As examples, NFC was found to be related to ability self-concept (e.g., Dickhäuser & Reinhard, 2010; Luong et al., 2017), interest in school (e.g., Preckel, 2014) or deeper processing while learning (Evans, Kirby, & Fabrigar, 2003; Luong et al., 2017).

-The enjoyment of accomplishing something, the interest in task engagement and the intrinsic value of working on a task have been suggested to be relevant to learning and academic achievement and have been integrated into models of achievement motivation (e.g., Wigfield & Eccles, 2000; see also Wigfield & Cambria, 2010 for a review).
-Surprisingly, the concept of a more general joy of thinking, that is NFC, has not yet been investigated systematically together with established motivational indicators, especially in longitudinal studies, or integrated into models for the prediction of performance in school.
+The enjoyment of accomplishing something, the interest in task engagement, and the intrinsic value of working on a task have been suggested to be relevant to learning and academic achievement and have been integrated into models of achievement motivation (e.g., Wigfield & Eccles, 2000; see also Wigfield & Cambria, 2010 for a review).
+Surprisingly, the concept of a more general joy of thinking, that is NFC, has not yet been investigated systematically together with established motivational indicators, especially in longitudinal studies, or integrated into models for the prediction of academic achievement.

-Only last year, a large longitudinal study examined intelligence, the Big Five, a range of different motivational measures together with NFC in order to determine their value in predicting school performance (Lavrijsen, Vansteenkiste, Boncquet, & Verschueren, 2021).
-Their results showed intelligence and NFC to be the strongest predictors of school performance.
+Only last year, a large longitudinal study examined intelligence, the Big Five, a range of different motivational measures together with NFC in order to determine their value in predicting academic achievement in school (Lavrijsen, Vansteenkiste, Boncquet, & Verschueren, 2021).
+Their results showed intelligence and NFC to be the strongest predictors of academic achievement.
 The ability self-concept was the best predictor within the group of motivational variables.
-This underscores the importance to consider NFC along with established predictors in gaining a comprehensive picture of the prediction of school grades.
+This underscores the importance to consider NFC along with established predictors in gaining a comprehensive picture of the prediction of school grades and academic achievement.

-To follow-up on these findings and to provide new insights in the interplay of school performance, NFC and motivational variables, we examined the incremental value of NFC, considering well-established motivational constructs as well as prior achievement in the prediction of school grades across different subjects in a longitudinal approach in a sample of secondary school children.
+To follow-up on these findings and to provide new insights into the interplay of academic achievement, NFC, and motivational variables, we examined the incremental value of NFC, considering well-established motivational constructs as well as prior achievement in the prediction of school grades across different subjects in a longitudinal approach in a sample of secondary school students.

-Achievement Motivation and its relation to school performance
+Achievement Motivation and its relation to academic achievement